aho-opensource/homepage/docs/software.md

 An easy way to create your own website.
 Works well with GitHub pages.

 #### [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)
 A popular theme with several features for MkDocs.
 Works well with GitHub pages.
+This site is made using MkDocs and Material.

 #### [awesome-selfhosted](https://awesome-selfhosted.net/)
 List of self hosting alternatives for web services.